 The Every Breath Counts Coalition

-Every Breath Counts is a global coalition of over 100 organizations representing the United Nations, non-government agencies, donor foundations, companies, and academic institutions supporting countries to reduce pneumonia deaths from all causes, across all ages.
+Every Breath Counts is a global coalition of over 100 organizations representing the United Nations, global health agencies, non-government agencies, donor foundations, companies, and academic institutions supporting countries to reduce pneumonia deaths from all causes, across all ages.
 Members work together to help countries close critical gaps in pneumonia prevention, diagnosis, and treatment to save lives now and prepare for the next respiratory pandemic.
 This will accelerate achievement of the health-related Sustainable Development Goals (SDGs) by 2030 and reduce the risk that another respiratory pandemic will trigger a tragic surge in pneumonia deaths, as COVID-19 did.

-Respiratory infections are the world’s biggest infectious killer – claiming 2.2 million lives, including 502,000 children under five, in 2021, according to the latest Global Burden of Disease estimates.
-That’s 250 people dying every hour.
-Yet pneumonia remains a neglected disease and has been called a “global cause without champions” – one of the reasons the world was so blindsided by COVID-19, a pandemic of respiratory infection.
-COVID-19 added 10 million additional deaths in 2021, bringing the total number of respiratory infection-related deaths to a massive 12.2 million in that year, according to new estimates from the Global Burden of Disease.
-No other infectious condition caused anywhere near this burden of death.
-Respiratory infection-related deaths even surpassed deaths from heart disease and stroke during the pandemic!
+Respiratory infections are the worldā€™s biggest infectious killer – claiming 2.2 million lives, including 502,000 children under five, in 2021, according to the latest Global Burden of Disease estimates.
+Thatā€™s 250 people dying every hour.
+Yet pneumonia remains a neglected disease and has been called a ā€œglobal cause without championsā€ – one of the reasons the world was so blindsided by COVID-19, a pandemic of respiratory infection.
+COVID-19 added 7.9 million additional deaths in 2021, bringing the total number of respiratory infection-related deaths to a massive 10.1 million in that year.

 Unless we take action now to reduce pneumonia deaths and the risk of another respiratory pandemic killing more than 10 million people – which experts say is 66% likely in the next 25 years – millions more adults and children will die from pneumonia.
 It won’t be easy.
 The global threats of climate change and antimicrobial resistance are increasingly undermining our ability to reduce pneumonia infections and deaths.
 Climate change increases air pollution, the leading risk factor for pneumonia death, and antibiotic resistant pneumonias are one of the largest contributors to the estimated 1.3 million deaths attributable to antimicrobial resistance that occur each year.